 – Ernest Hemingway

 I've read quite a bit of the blueprint and articles, it just seems complicated and I'm not clear exactly what is and isn't allowed-or how to adapt it to my lifestyle.
 I'm not looking for fans, just people who aren't fascist, smug or competitive about eating to share what works for them.

 I think the other folks are just trying to say: try the "Start Here" button at the top of the forum.

 You're missing some key parts of going primal, whether full-out primal or semi-primal.
 Bread is not a staple around here - and you seem to have it for every meal.
 Many people see great results by cutting that and other wheat products out entirely, along with heavily processed foods like fake meat.
 I suggest reading through the basic info on Primal, not just the carb amounts in grams, but also the quality of food and what is recommended.

 If going full primal is daunting, start changing one meal a day.
 If you don't want to cut back too much on carbs, use some potato or sweet potato for starch or eat some fruit.

-Jen, former Midwesterner, living in the middle of nowhere and currently growing a baby.
+Jen, former Midwesterner, living in the middle of nowhere.